rgpass/i_didnt_know_javascript/03_this_and_object_prototypes.md

 `myFoo instanceof Foo` only works if `myFoo`'s chain points to `Foo.prototype` at some point.
 This can break down if using a `.bind(..)` as the hard-bound function will not have a `.prototype` property.

-Determing relationship is much easier with OLOO.
+Determining relationship is much easier with OLOO.

 ```javascript
 var delegatedObj = {};